zx80/flask-simple-auth/README.md

 Once initialized `app` is a standard Flask object with some additions:

-- `route` decorator, an extended version of Flask's own.
+- `route` decorator, an extended version of Flask's own with an `authorize` parameter and transparent management of request parameters.
 - `user_in_group` and `get_user_pass` methods/decorator to register helper functions.
 - `get_user` to extract the authenticated user or raise an `AuthException`.
 - `current_user` to get the authenticated user if any, or `None`.